Stripe in Italy

 Being an authentication system, 3D Secure helps prevent fraud.
 Stripe offers other methods of [fraud prevention](https://stripe.com/docs/disputes/prevention), allowing the verification of the identity of customers.
 These tools include automatic CVC verification and cardholder address, as well as automatic anti-fraud systems.

-Wire transfers to your bank account are made every day, and these funds are effective after 7 days (we are actively working to reduce this waiting time).
+Wire transfers to your bank account are processed every day, and these funds are effective after 7 days.
 For example, a payment received on August 1st will be deposited into your bank account on August 8th, and the August 2nd payment will be available on August 9th.

-You can choose the frequency of these transfers (every week, every month) or use the manual mode, and in this case it will be up to you to make the transfers regularly.
-You can change the frequency of wire transfers in the [Dashboard](https://dashboard.stripe.com/test/dashboard).
+You can choose the frequency of these transfers (every week, every month) or use the manual mode, in which case it's up to you to make the transfers regularly.
+You can change the frequency of wire transfers in the [Dashboard](https://dashboard.stripe.com).

 * A eurozone country, where Stripe is present, and with the Euro currency (EUR)